 The Company previously maintained a \$90.0 million credit facility with major commercial banks.
 The facility could have been drawn upon by the Company if cumulative losses exceeded certain minimum thresholds in respect of cumulative losses on public finance bonds and, in a limited capacity, asset-backed securities reinsured by the Company.
 Loan obligations under this facility had limited recourse and would have been repayable from, and collateralized by, a pledge of recoveries realized on defaulted reinsured obligations covered by the facility, including certain installment premiums and other collateral.
 The Company also previously maintained a second \$40.0 million contingent capital facility with two highly rated commercial banks.
-This facility was essentially the same as the \$90.0 million contingent capital facility described above although it could have been drawn upon only to cover catastrophic losses, exceeding the minimum threshold, from public finance obligations reinsured by, a pledge of recoveries realized obligations covered by this facility, including certain installment premiums and other course and were repayable from, and collateralized by, a pledge of recoveries realized obligations covered by this facility, including certain installment threshold, from public finance obligations reinsured by, a pledge of recoveries realized obligations covered by this facility, including certain installment premiums and other collateral, on a subordinate basis to the pledge made to secure the \$90.0 million facility described above.
+This facility was essentially the same as the \$90.0 million contingent capital facility described above although it could have been drawn upon only to cover catastrophic losses, exceeding the minimum threshold, from public finance obligations reinsured by RAM Re.
+Loan obligations under this facility also had limited recourse and were repayable from, and collateralized by, a pledge of recoveries realized on defaulted reinsured obligations covered by this facility, including certain installment premiums and other collateral, on a subordinate basis to the pledge made to secure the \$90.0 million facility described above.
 Effective May 13, 2009, the Company cancelled the above two credit facilities with immediate effect.